azerothcore/azerothcore-wotlk/.github/README.md

 If you want to contribute to the project, you will find a lot of resources that will guide you in our [wiki](https://www.azerothcore.org/wiki/contribute).

-We also recommend you read our [CODE OF CONDUCT](https://github.com/azerothcore/azerothcore-wotlk/blob/master/.github/CODE_OF_CONDUCT.md).
+We also recommend you read our [Contributor Covenant Code of Conduct](https://github.com/azerothcore/azerothcore-wotlk/blob/master/.github/CODE_OF_CONDUCT.md).

 Feel free to join our [Discord server](https://discord.gg/gkt4y2x).